SystemsApproach/ops/intro.rst

   and provisioning additional capacity.

   * **Analytics:** A program (often using statistical models) that produces additional insights (value) from raw data.
-Can be used to close a control loop (i.e., auto-reconfigure a system based on these insights), but could also be targeted at a human operator (that subsequently takes some action).
+It can be used to close a control loop (i.e., auto-reconfigure a system based on these insights), but could also be targeted at a human operator that subsequently takes some action.

 Another way to talk about operations is in terms of stages, leading to a characterization that is common for traditional network devices: